yassineari7/Youcode_SaS8/README.md

-Dental Appointment Reservation Management System Introduction
+Dental Appointment Reservation Management System Project Overview
-This application allows users to manage dental appointment reservations, providing features such as adding, modifying, and deleting reservations, tracking their status, and generating statistics.
+The Dental Appointment Reservation Management System is a user-friendly application designed to facilitate the management of dental appointments.
+It provides various functionalities to ensure an organized approach to handling reservations, making it beneficial for both dental practitioners and patients.

-Features
+Key Features
-The application includes a main menu with the following functionalities:

-Add Reservation:

-Allows users to add a new reservation by providing the following information:
-First Name
-Last Name
-Phone Number
-Age
-Status (validated, postponed, canceled, processed) Unique Reference Number (automatically generated) Reservation Date
+Add Reservation: Users can easily add new appointments by inputting necessary details such as the patient's name, phone number, age, appointment status, and reservation date.
+Each reservation is assigned a unique reference number for easy identification.
-Modify or Delete Reservation:

-Enables users to modify or delete an existing reservation based on the unique reference number.
+Modify or Delete Reservations: The application allows users to modify or delete existing appointments using the unique reference number, ensuring flexibility in managing bookings.
-Display Reservation Details:

-Users can view complete information about a reservation, including the date and status.
+View Reservation Details: Users can access comprehensive information about each appointment, including the reservation date and status.
-Sorting Reservations:

-Sort reservations by:
-Name
-Status (validated, postponed, canceled, processed) Date (optional)
-Search Reservations:

-Search for a reservation by:
-Unique Reference Number
-Name
-Date (optional)
-Statistics:

-Calculate the average age of patients who have made reservations.
-Display the number of patients by age group (e.g., 0-18 years, 19-35 years, 36+ years).
-Generate statistics to know the total number of reservations by status (validated, canceled, etc.).
-Notes:
+Sort Reservations: The system supports sorting appointments by name or status, helping users quickly find and organize their reservations.

+Search Functionality: Users can search for specific appointments by reference number, name, or date, making it easy to locate particular reservations.

+Statistics Generation: The application can calculate and display statistics, such as the average age of patients and the number of appointments by status, providing insights into patient demographics and appointment trends.

+Default Data
-The project includes 10 default reservations that are automatically inserted when the program is executed.
+The system includes 10 default reservations that are automatically inserted upon execution, allowing users to test the application without needing to enter data manually.
-Required Functionalities
-Variables: Used to store reservation information.
-Conditions: Employed to search, modify, and delete reservations.
-Loops: Used to iterate through and display the list of reservations.
-Arrays: To store multiple reservations.
-Strings: To manipulate names, phone numbers, etc.
-Structures: To group information related to a reservation.
-Project Structure
-less
-Copier le code
-.
-├── main.c                // Main application file
-├── reservation.c         // Implementation of reservation functionalities
-├── reservation.h         // Header file defining reservation structure and function prototypes └── README.md             // Project documentation
-How to Compile and Run
-To compile the application, use the following command:

-bash
-Copier le code
-gcc main.c reservation.c -o reservation_system
-Then, run the application with:

-bash
-Copier le code
-./reservation_system
-Conclusion
-This application serves as an efficient tool for managing dental appointments, enhancing organization and accessibility for both patients and dental practitioners.
-It emphasizes usability and functionality, ensuring a smooth experience for managing reservations.
+Technical Aspects
+The application is developed in C programming language, utilizing arrays, structures, and basic control structures to manage reservation data efficiently.
+It operates without the use of pointers, making it straightforward for users who are learning programming concepts.